soneiko/soneikoo/_posts/2022-03-04-caesar-cipher-encryptor.md

 **Solution**

-How to implement that "wrapping" around the alphabet, as problem statement mentions it?
+How to implement that "wrapping" around the alphabet, as the problem statement mentions it?
 Well, we can do it with the remainder of division.
 Add key to the position of a letter in the alphabet, then divide it by the length of the alphabet and take the remainder.
 ```python
 def caesarCipherEncryptor(string, key):
     alphabet = "abcdefghijklmnopqrstuvwxyz"